chaoss/wg-risk/metrics/Supply_Chain_Risk.md

 ## Implementation

-collect the data for each open source project:
+Collect the data for each open source project:

 1.The spread of risk in the software supply chain

 2.Affect the software involved